Proposed Lunar Measurements of $r$-Process Radioisotopes to Distinguish Origin of Deep-sea 244Pu: Nucleosynthetic yield estimates and predicted ratios of radioisotopes

-\subsection{Nucleosynthetic yield estimates and predicted ratios of radioisotopes}
+\section{Nucleosynthetic yield estimates and predicted ratios of radioisotopes}

-The measured rations of $\fe60/\pu244$ and other radioisotopes reflects the interstellar fluence ratios for these species.
-For species of supernova origin such as \fe60, we use the usual expression \cite{Ellis1996,Fry2015} for fluence (i.e., the time-integrated flux), ${\cal F}_{60} = f_{\rm Fe} M_{\rm ej,60}e^{-t/\tau_{60}}/(4\pi A_{60} m_{\rm u} r_{\rm SN}^2)$, in the case of \fe60, and similar for other species.
-Here the dust fraction measures the portion of of the \fe60 ejecta arriving in grains.
-For the fluence of an individual species, one must specify the dust fraction as well as a distance, but {\em ratios} of supernova species are independent of distance; they depend only on the dust fractions and yields as well as basic nuclear properties:
+The measured ratios of $\fe60/\pu244$ and other radioisotopes reflect the interstellar fluence ratios for these species.
+For species of SN origin such as \fe60, we use the usual expression \citep{Ellis1996,Fry2015} for fluence (i.e., the time-integrated flux), ${\cal F}_{60} = f_{\rm Fe} M_{\rm ej,60}e^{-t/\tau_{60}}/(4\pi A_{60} m_{\rm u} r_{\rm SN}^2)$, in the case of \fe60 and similarly for other species.
+Here the dust fraction measures the portion of the \fe60 ejecta arriving in grains.
+For the fluence of an individual species, one must specify the dust fraction as well as the distance, but {\em ratios} of SN species are independent of distance; they depend only on the dust fractions and yields as well as basic nuclear properties:

 Throughout we take $f_i/f_j = 1$, i.e., we assume the same dust incorporation efficiency for all species of interest.
-Thus, for the SN (one-step) case the ratios depend only on the yields.
+Thus, for the SN (one-step) case, the ratios depend only on the yields.
 For the KN case, we use the two-step model from \cite{Wang2021}, with a KN distance of 1000 pc.

-Our {\em r}-process nucleosynthesis calculations are made using the nuclear reaction network code Portable Routines for Integrated nucleoSynthesis Modeling (PRISM)~\citep{Mumpower2018,Sprouse2020}, as implemented in~\cite{Wang2021}, {with baseline nuclear data from~\cite{FRDM2012} and \cite{MollerQRPA} (FRDM+QRPA), and variations in the masses~\cite{HFB17PRL} (HFB), $\beta$-decay rates~\cite{MKT} (MKT), and fission yields~\cite{KT}.
+Our {\em r}-process nucleosynthesis calculations are made using the nuclear reaction network code Portable Routines for Integrated nucleoSynthesis Modeling (PRISM)~\citep{Mumpower2018,Sprouse2020}, as implemented in~\cite{Wang2021}, {with baseline nuclear data from~\cite{FRDM2012} and \cite{MollerQRPA} (FRDM+QRPA), and variations in the masses~\citep{HFB17PRL} (HFB), $\beta$-decay rates~\citep{MKT} (MKT), and fission yields~\citep{KT}.